jurteam/platform/polling-service/README.md

 `pm2 start index.js`

 ## Adding a new event
-`jurContractConfig.json` file in the `src` folder contains a json list of the contracts and their relevant events to watch.
+`smart-contracts.json` file in the `config` folder contains a json list of the contracts and their relevant events to watch.
 Simply add details and restart the service to integrate a new event.
 For example,

 `{
-    "assetIdentifier":"oathKeeper",
-    "address":"0x730c7a23a6258ed2bad2eef4b227f3044dc160eb",
-    "events":["OathTaken","IHoldYourOathFulfilled"]
+        "identifier": "oathKeeper",
+        "address": "0x1d34b7409114772d09784aeaa3203055c6805fe9",
+        "abiPath": "./abi/oathKeeper.json",
+        "events": [
+            "OathTaken",
+            "IHoldYourOathFulfilled"
+        ]
     }`

 `assetIdentifier` is the identifier used on the platform (polling-service, meassge broker service and jbp) to identify the contract/event.
 It is also the name of the queue used to publish/consume the event details.
-Every new `assetIdentifier` found in the `jurContractConfig.json` file, will create a fresh queue.
+Every new `assetIdentifier` found in the `smart-contracts.json` file, will create a fresh queue.

 `address` is the address of the contract

 `events` is the array list of event names to watch

-1. Add contract details in the `jurContractConfig.json` file
-2. Add the contract's abi file in the `src/abi` folder.
-Make sure to name the file identical to its `assetidentifier`.
-For example, `oathKeeper.json`
+`abiPath` is the file path to the ABI-JSON for the smart-contract